HomeDocumentation

 Configure language support:

-• Primary Language: The main language for responses
+• Primary Language: The main language for responses (choose from English, German, French, Spanish, Italian, or Portuguese)

 • Supported Languages: Additional languages your bot can understand and respond in

-ChatReact supports all 24 EU languages plus many more.
+ChatReact supports all 24 official EU languages.

 Address Form